takapi327/ldbc/README.md

 ### Testing locally

 If you want to build and run the tests for yourself, you'll need a local MySQL database.
-The easiest way to do this is to run `docker-compose up` from the project root.
+The easiest way to do this is to run `docker compose up` from the project root.